Data Protection: Privacy, Identity Theft and Cybersecurity

 - Outline strong internal controls to identify and assess the red flags of identity theft and data breaches, effective safeguards for controlling these risks, responses to information breaches and recommended steps for preventing them, and reasonable monitoring and testing of your safeguarding program

-- Examine the efforts on the part of the states and the SEC to impose broader and more specific requirements on firms that collect personal information
+- Examine the efforts on the part of the states and regulators to impose broader and more specific requirements on firms that collect personal information

-- Conduct a cybersecurity risk assessment to help identify and manage related risks
+- Conduct an information security assessment to help identify and manage related data risks

-- Assess the role of technology in both the problems and solutions related to the firm’s cybersecurity
+- Assess the role of technology in both the problems and solutions related to the firm’s data protection

-- Help your firm gauge its cybersecurity preparedness and implement an appropriate program
+- Help your firm gauge its information breach preparedness and implement an appropriate response program

 Suggested Skill Level: Basic